hetida/hetida-designer/docs/persisting_models.md

 Another solution consist of using serialization/deserialization components directly from within the workflows.
 This is not recommended as its thwarts hetida designer's principles like reproducibility and separation of analytics from data in/egestion.
 Nevertheless it is explained below.

-**General warning on deserialization**: Deserializing executes code and therefore is a security risk - you should only load objects from trusted sources!
+**General warnings on deserialization**:
+* Deserializing executes code and therefore is a security risk - you should only load objects from trusted sources!
+* If code or Python environments change, deserialization may fail at some point.
+See [notes on deserialization pitfalls](./repr_pitfalls.md) for details

 ### Note on model management
 As well as it does not provide scheduling, hetida designer is not a model management framework.
 It treats models as data that is put out from workflows and read into workflow inputs.